Superpositions of thermalisations in relativistic quantum field theory: Conclusion

 In this paper, we have pinpointed the physical origin of recent results where quantum probes interacting with a superposition of seemingly invariant states of environment nevertheless do not thermalise.
 We have shown that the fundamental reason for this nonthermalisation is the fact that for each amplitude the probe interacts with a different set of modes, eg modes localised in a Rindler wedge arising from a given accelerated motion.
 For spatial superpositions of such motions, the relevant field modes with which the probe can interact are incommensurate and correlated in a complicated manner, resulting in general in a different than Planckian distribution of particles accessible to such a superposed observer or probe.
 As a result, dynamics of any probe interacting with a field in a such a scenario would lack a detailed balanced-satisfying response, as shown in the present work on concrete examples.
 On the other hand, when the involved modes are orthogonal or identical, thermality is recovered.

 The relevance of the different sets of modes defining the accessible environment to the relativistic probe in superposition is also what connects relativistic scenarios with the quantum-information theoretic approach to the notion of temperature and superpositions of thermalisations from Ref.~\cite{wood2021https://doi.org/10.48550/arxiv.2112.07860}.
 Indeed, one of the proposed models for an operational scenario where a superposition of thermalisations could arise was defined via a probe interacting with a bath which, when purified, was represented as a superposition of different pure states (different purifications).
-The scenarios discussed in the present work reveal that this seemingly artificial construction can in fact be natural or even ubiquitous in relativistic physics.
+The scenarios discussed in the present work reveal that this seemingly artificial construction can in fact be natural or even ubiquitous in relativistic physics.We emphasise that by utilising a concrete setup of a probe interacting with a relativistic quantum field (and thereby its underlying mode structure), we have explicitly highlighted the mechanism for the probe's thermalisation or nonthermalisation.
+This is in contrast with prior works employing generic Kraus operator decompositions for the thermal channel (e.g.\ \cite{felcePhysRevLett.125.070603,wood2021https://doi.org/10.48550/arxiv.2112.07860}), where the quantum-mechanical mode structure of the bath is not explicitly considered.
+Therefore the application of those frameworks to the specific scenarios considered here (i.e.\ involving observers following particular trajectories in relativistic spacetime) is limited.

 The framework we have utilised here uniquely combines aspects of quantum thermodynamics, field theory, and relativity.
 We anticipate that here developed tools and ideas will find application in developing further understanding of thermodynamics and interactions more generally, in quantum reference frames, and in scenarios involving indefinite metrics \cite{giacomini2019,paczos2022quantum,debski2022universality,delahamette2021falling,giacomini10.1116/5.0070018}.
 Our results also motivate additional unexplored questions at the intersection of these reseach fields.
 For example, it is not currently understood how a quantum-delocalised system would respond to a thermal environment whose temperature locally varies.
 Such a scenario presents an interesting topic for future investigation.